CloudLabs-MOC/CloudLabs-SEED/Network Security/DNSSEC/DNSSEC.md

 A DS record contains a key tag (marked as¿), which is a short numeric value identifying the referenced key.
 This key is the Key Signing Key (KSK) for the domain.
 The most important element in a DS record is the digest (marked by¡), which is the one-way hash value of the KSK.
-By putting this digest value in the parent zone (i.e., theeduzone), the integrity of the sub-delegated zone’s KSK can be verified.
+By putting this digest value in the parent zone (i.e., the edu zone), the integrity of the sub-delegated zone’s KSK can be verified.
 That is the main purpose of this DS record.

 ### 4.2 Task 2.b: Set up the edu server

 Follow the instruction in Task 1 to generate the ZSK and KSK keys for this domain, and then use the keys to sign the zone file.
 Before signing the zone file, we need to add an entry to it.
 The entry is the DS record of the sub-delegated zone.
-In our case, theexample.eduzone is delegated to another nameserver, so the digest of its Key Signing Key must be included in theeduzone; this way, the integrity of the key can be verified.
+In our case, the example.edu zone is delegated to another nameserver, so the digest of its Key Signing Key must be included in the edu zone; this way, the integrity of the key can be verified.
-We can copy and paste the content of the DS record toedu’s zone file, or use the followingINCLUDE entry to include the file.
+We can copy and paste the content of the DS record to edu’s zone file, or use the following INCLUDE entry to include the file.
 The latter method is more convenient for the lab, because even if we change the Key Signing Key of a zone, the DS record’s file name stays the same, so there is no need to change the parent’s zone file.